syndr/ansible-role-disk_part/README.md

 #      * device: Use raw device path (e.g., /dev/sdb1)
 #      * uuid: Use /dev/disk/by-uuid/ path (filesystem-based, changes on reformat)
 #      * id: Use /dev/disk/by-id/ path (hardware-based, survives reformatting)
-#      * auto: Try uuid first, fallback to id, then device (useful for unformatted disks)
+#      * auto: **Idempotent mode** - preserves existing device paths for already-configured volumes, or tries uuid → id → device for new volumes
 #   - resizefs (optional): Grow the filesystem to match the size of the block device (true/false)
 #      * not supported for swap format
 #   - state (optional): Existence of the partition